jiaqi54/HEPRS/README.md

 ## Encryption Method

 Encryption of the model and inputs is performed using Lattigo, a Go module that implements Ring-Learning-With-Errors-based homomorphic-encryption primitives and Multiparty-Homomorphic-Encryption-based secure protocols.
 For our task, we use the Full-RNS Homomorphic Encryption for Arithmetic for Approximate Numbers (HEAAN, a.k.a.
 CKKS) scheme.
+For more information about the package, please consult https://github.com/tuneinsight/lattigo/tree/master.

 ## Security level